-Adapted from a recipe on Food52, these pancakes are simple to throw together and make delicious use of an abundance of cabbage.
+Adapted from Food52, these pancakes are simple to throw together and make delicious use of an abundance of cabbage.
 I use 4 times the amount of cabbage called for in the original recipe (8 cups as opposed to 2), and I omit the shrimp, though I imagine the addition of shrimp would be very tasty.

 I like to serve these with a soy dipping sauce (as opposed to a mayonnaise-based one).
 The one below is one I’ve been using for years, but feel free to use your own.